pmotakef/Fieldtree2D/README.md

 Cover (loose) field tree is similar to MX-Quadtree or PR-Quadtree, where each node can have 4 children, and partition occurs at the center of the node.
 Unlike PR-Quadtree and MX-Quadtree, Cover Fieldtree accepts a `p_value` which is a floating point number between 0 and 1 (0 < `p_value` < 1).
 This value is being used to enlarge the nodes by (1 + `p_value`) times for better storage efficiency. `p_value` = 0 is known as MX-Quadtree.

 In Partition Fieldtree, the children are created by shifting them by 1/2 their size both in X and Y direction.
 In this scenario each node can have 9 children and up to 4 parents (possible number of parents are 1 for center node, 2 for edge nodes, and 4 for corner nodes).This dependency causes more computation during adding children and merging them (upon delete), while give the most effiecient storage and find operations.

+New in 2.1.0:
+Fixed implicit Using
+Removed constraints for default constructor when creating ISpatial derived classes.

 New in 2.0.0:
 Updated to be compatible with .Net 6.0.